 - Neurotrophic factors are often produced by the targets of neuronal innervation and activate receptors on the nerve terminals.
 The distance between the axon terminal and the cell body, where the neurotrophic signal must ultimately travel in order to promote the survival and growth of the neuron, is often a huge distance.
 The distance between the motor endplate and the cell body of a motor neuron that resides in the spinal cord, for example, can be a meter long.
 How neurotrophic factors promote signals retrogradely over long distances is an area of intense interest in neurobiology.
 Whether GFLs act over long distances as target-derived neurotrophic factors is unresolved.
 Using compartmentalized cultures of sympathetic and sensory neurons, a unique culture system that separates biochemically the cell bodies from the distal axons, my laboratory is examining whether GFLs can signal from axon terminals, and by what mechanism this is accomplished.

 GDNF deletion is lethal perinatally.
 Ret deletion phenocopies the knockout of GDNF in mice in regards to development of the kidneys and enteric nervous system.
 Although GDNF is expressed in the nervous system and periphery in adulthood, the functions of GDNF are largely unresolved due to the early death of the GDNF and Ret knockout mice.
-To avoid this limitation, we are taking two complementary approaches.
-First, we have generated function-blocking GDNF antibodies that were cleaved to produce Fab fragments.
+To avoid this limitation we are simultaneously taking two complementary approaches.
+First, we have generated function-blocking GDNF antibodies that were fragmented to produce Fabs.
 Injection of these anti-GDNF Fab fragments into rodents inhibits GDNF without eliciting a non-specific immune response.
-Second, we are taking a genetic approach by crossing a Ret conditional knockout mouse with several neuronal subtype-specific and tamoxifen-inducible Cre lines.
-These approaches are providing us with exquisite control over when and where GDNF and Ret are blocked.
-These methods are allowing, for the first time, the examination of GDNF and Ret in the postnatal development and maintenance of the neuromuscular junction, nociceptive sensory neurons, craniofacial sensory and motor neurons, and taste buds.
+Second, we are producing mice with cell type-specific Ret deletion based on matings of Ret conditional mice with specific CRE lines.
+These two approaches together are allowing us to examine the function of GDNF and Ret in the postnatal development and maintenance of neuromuscular junctions, craniofacial sensory and motor neurons, and taste buds.